 I possess that desire.

-My affliction was caused by an insatiable doubt that infected every thought.
-(Of course, this doubt, one could argue, was merely the product of a child who never learned how to trust individuals or rather one who trusted too much.)
+My affliction was caused by an insatiable doubt that infected my thoughts.
 I felt I lacked a significant spiritual connection.
-I knew god had never moved in me.
-Even when I carried my bible to school and helped form a bible study for determined students.
+I knew God had never moved in me.
+Even when I carried my bible to school and helped create the only student-led Bible study.

 And the question I feel it is necessary to answer–how does one live a life as a good, productive, caring, moral individual without the use of an instruction manual like religion?

-I flitted from idea to idea and religion to religion, finding myself curious about Buddhism, Hinduism, Paganism, and many other philosophies of life.
+I flitted from idea to idea and religion to religion, finding myself curious about Buddhism, Hinduism, Paganism, and many other philosophies.
 Eventually, I determined that my greatest instruction manual exists in the experiences of all human kind.

 History, I feel, is our best and most true guide.
-I know that just because I have found fault with religion, I am not free from my own personal and social responsibilities.
+I know that the fault with religion does not free me from personal and social responsibilities.
 My Christian background will always influence me, as will any further knowledge that I have of the world.
 But as it is still my goal to be a good, moral, productive human being, I must act consciously to hold myself accountable for my behavior and my potential future.
-Especially if I one day, have a family.

 And, to prevent misunderstandings, religion is not all together bad.
 It has good qualities.
 It unites families and individuals.
 It, ideally, holds one accountable for the choices he or she makes.
 It, ideally, inspires goodness(whatever that may be–our definitions of what is “good” does vary, after all).
 So without religion, I must find a way to carry on these qualities.

 I want to feel kinship with other human beings and hold myself accountable to some kind of “good” standard.
 If I have a family, I want it to be united and caring.
-These things cannot happen spontaneously or without much effort and thought.
-So, as of now, I have determined that the most effective method for maintaining whatever standards of good I assign to my life, is to examine history–human history–and use it as a guide, as the instruction manual for my life.
+These things cannot happen spontaneously or without effort and thought.
+The most effective method for maintaining whatever standards of good I assign to my life, is to examine history–human history–and use it as a guide, as the instruction manual.